gustovshikov/obsidian/INE_EJPTv2/Footprinting_Scanning.md

 2. [Tools](#Tools)

 # #Overview
-After gaining initial access you need to gather more in depth information on ports and services that are running.
+After gaining initial access and information you need to gather more in depth information.
+This involved building a network map and versions of services that are running on devices as well as operating systems.
+This is valuable to know as the next step will build upon this information to discover vulnerabilities to exploit.
 - network mapping
 - host discovery
 - port scanning